 Prepare your equipment.
 Position an oven rack 4 inches below the heating element and preheat your broiler.
-Line a large rimmed baking sheet with foil and spray the foil with oil.
+Line a large rimmed baking sheet with foil and grease the foil.

 Slice the chicken breasts.
 Slice each of them horizontally into two even pieces, as shown in the video below.
 Or better yet, do as I say and not as I do, and rest your hand on top of the chicken as you slice it so that you don't slice towards your hand, which is unsafe and a very bad habit of mine. 😳

 Season them.
 Place the chicken pieces on the baking sheet.
-Spray them with oil, season with the seasonings, then spray with more oil.
+Spray them with oil, season them with the seasonings, then spray them with more oil.

 Broil.
-Broil them 3 minutes on the first side.
+Broil the chicken pieces for 3 minutes on the first side.
 Flip them and season the second side and spray it with more oil.
-Broil the second side for 3-5 more minutes, depending on how thick they are and on how hot is your broiler.
+Broil the second side for 3-5 more minutes, depending on how thick they are and on how hot your broiler is.
 Their internal temperature should reach 165°F.

 Not really.
 If you try to broil a whole chicken breast, you risk charring the outside while the inside is not fully cooked.
 It's not difficult to slice the chicken pieces horizontally, and the result - evenly cooked chicken - is well worth it.

-You can keep them in the fridge, in an airtight container, for 3-4 days.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 I prefer not to reheat them, as this tends to dry out the chicken.
-So I use them in salads (such as this chicken cobb salad), in lettuce sandwiches, or in a sandwich made with almond flour bread.

 - Olive oil spray